mihirobendre/Crime_API/README.md

 - Docker: Install Docker according to your operating system.
 You can find instructions on the [official Docker website](https://docs.docker.com/get-docker/).
 - Redis: enter the following in your CLI: `pip install redis`
 - Flask: enter the following in your CLI: `pip install flask`

+## Instructions for running app using Kubernetes:
+To run the app on kubernetes, do the following ...